microtrain/bootcamp/03-BashScripting/01-Basics.md

 ### Summary

-In this exercise you learned
+In this exercise, we learned
 * how to create an array
 * how to iterate over an array
 * how to create a file using the *touch* command